wfailla/un-orchestrator/virtualizer/README.md

 	$ sudo apt-get install python-pip
 	$ sudo pip install gunicorn falcon cython enum

-## How to configure the virtualizer
+## How to configure the Virtualizer

-The virtualizer reads its configuration from the file [./config/configuration.ini](config/configuration.ini), which must be properly edited before starting the virtualizer itself.
+The Virtualizer reads its configuration from the file [./config/configuration.ini](config/configuration.ini), which must be properly edited before starting the Virtualizer itself.

-## How to run the virtualizer
+## How to run the Virtualizer

 	$ gunicorn -b ip:port example:api

 where 'ip' and 'port' must be set to the desired values.

-Please, note that the virtualizer requires the un-orchestrator and the name-resolver running in the server.
+Please, note that the Virtualizer requires the un-orchestrator and the name-resolver running in the server.

 ## Configuration file examples

-Examples of configurations that can be sent to the virtualizer are available in [./config/nffg_examples](nffg_examples).
+Examples of configurations that can be sent to the Virtualizer are available in [./config/nffg_examples](nffg_examples).
 In particular:
   * [./config/nffg_examples/simple_passthrough_nffg.xml](./config/nffg_examples/simple_passthrough_nffg.xml):
     simple configuration that implements a simple passthrough function, i.e., traffic is